jatofg/nawa/docs/gettingstarted.md

 `handleRequest` function returns, or when you call `connection.flushResponse()` manually.
 Instead of using the stream, you could also do `connection.setBody("Hello World!")`.

+You can find the full source code of this example in the `examples/helloworld.cpp` file.

 Now, compile your app and insert the correct path into your `config.ini` file.